Mollington Civil Parish Council

 The Green - Mollington.
 Proposed Development on the Former Golf Course, Mollington.

-This application was turned down at a meeting on Tuesday 6 July at 4 pm.
+Previously, this application was turned down at a meeting on Tuesday 6 July at 4 pm.
 If you wish to see more please refer to the following documents.

 Planning committee agenda: